 October 27, 2011 — This evening I spent about an hour making screencaps of Buffy the Vampire Slayer Halloween episodes for tonight’s post, but that’s all been preempted.
 It’s snowing.
 Right now.
 Four days before Halloween.

 We were all settled in to watch It’s the Great Pumpkin, Charlie Brown.
 My wife had made a batch of mulled port.
 All our spooky decorations were lit.
-It was going to be a </summary><link rel='replies' type='application/atom+xml' href='http://www.jwocker.com/feeds/7855855009733069566/comments/default' title='Post Comments'/><link rel='replies' type='text/html' href='http://www.jwocker.com/2011/10/oct-snow-ber.html#comment-form' title='3 Comments'/><link rel='edit' type='application/atom+xml' href='http://www.blogger.com/feeds/2371975926209630313/posts/default/7855855009733069566'/><link rel='self' type='application/atom+xml' href='http://www.blogger.com/feeds/2371975926209630313/posts/default/7855855009733069566'/><link rel='alternate' type='text/html' href='http://www.jwocker.com/2011/10/oct-snow-ber.html' title='Oct-snow-ber'/><author><name>J.W.
-Ocker</name><uri>http://www.blogger.com/profile/14978777187682498561</uri><email>noreply@blogger.com</email><gd:image rel='http://schemas.google.com/g/2005#thumbnail' width='16' height='16' src='http://img2.blogblog.com/img/b16-rounded.gif'/></author><media:thumbnail xmlns:media='http://search.yahoo.com/mrss/' url='http://1.bp.blogspot.com/-HOzSIU2H8z4/TqoENDg8JvI/AAAAAAAABPc/cEcnlCTbdN8/s72-c/October+Snow+11_JWO.jpg' height='72' width='72'/><thr:total>3</thr:total></entry><entry><id>tag:blogger.com,1999:blog-2371975926209630313.post-8003035550129778717</id><published>2011-10-26T18:50:00.001-07:00</published><updated>2011-10-26T18:50:26.688-07:00</updated><title type='text'>A Visit to the "Arsenic and Old Lace" House</title><summary type='text'>
+It was going to be a J.W.
+Ockerhttp://www.blogger.com/profile/14978777187682498561noreply@blogger.com3tag:blogger.com,1999:blog-2371975926209630313.post-80030355501297787172011-10-26T18:50:00.001-07:002011-10-26T18:50:26.688-07:00A Visit to the "Arsenic and Old Lace" House

 October 26, 2011 — I think the one thing that’ll get humanity into the Universe Hall of Fame is that we can take shameful and inhuman acts of depravity and turn them into light comedy farce for the enjoyment of all.
 That takes talent.
 And some other things, probably.
-Take for example the horrid Archer-Gilligan murders, in which a nursing care provider in the early 1900s went on a decade-long </summary><link rel='replies' type='application/atom+xml' href='http://www.jwocker.com/feeds/8003035550129778717/comments/default' title='Post Comments'/><link rel='replies' type='text/html' href='http://www.jwocker.com/2011/10/visit-to-arsenic-and-old-lace-house.html#comment-form' title='0 Comments'/><link rel='edit' type='application/atom+xml' href='http://www.blogger.com/feeds/2371975926209630313/posts/default/8003035550129778717'/><link rel='self' type='application/atom+xml' href='http://www.blogger.com/feeds/2371975926209630313/posts/default/8003035550129778717'/><link rel='alternate' type='text/html' href='http://www.jwocker.com/2011/10/visit-to-arsenic-and-old-lace-house.html' title='A Visit to the &quot;Arsenic and Old Lace&quot; House'/><author><name>J.W.
-Ocker</name><uri>http://www.blogger.com/profile/14978777187682498561</uri><email>noreply@blogger.com</email><gd:image rel='http://schemas.google.com/g/2005#thumbnail' width='16' height='16' src='http://img2.blogblog.com/img/b16-rounded.gif'/></author><media:thumbnail xmlns:media='http://search.yahoo.com/mrss/' url='http://2.bp.blogspot.com/-2wqAl96J9iY/Tqi2IufrQsI/AAAAAAAAF68/VykQegvdQNw/s72-c/Archer-Gilligan+1_OTIS.jpg' height='72' width='72'/><thr:total>0</thr:total></entry><entry><id>tag:blogger.com,1999:blog-2371975926209630313.post-4260049797753801532</id><published>2011-10-25T18:22:00.000-07:00</published><updated>2011-10-25T18:22:44.176-07:00</updated><title type='text'>Knife, Candle, Jack-O-Lantern!</title><summary type='text'>
+Take for example the horrid Archer-Gilligan murders, in which a nursing care provider in the early 1900s went on a decade-long J.W.
+Ockerhttp://www.blogger.com/profile/14978777187682498561noreply@blogger.com0tag:blogger.com,1999:blog-2371975926209630313.post-42600497977538015322011-10-25T18:22:00.000-07:002011-10-25T18:22:44.176-07:00Knife, Candle, Jack-O-Lantern!

 Noses and teeth are so last Halloween.